 Combat Summer Learning Loss

-The dog days of summer are fast approaching.
-Youngsters will be out of school for nine weeks.
-During those nine weeks, a tremendous loss could occur—learning loss.
+In the dog days of summer, youngsters are out of school for nine weeks.
+During those nine weeks, a tremendous loss could occur — learning loss.
 Students have spent the last nine months in the classroom.
 However, summer can rob them of their educational gains.
 Josey Landrieu, Assistant Extension Professor at the University of Minnesota Extension, states that, “summer learning loss occurs when children and youth are not actively engaged in high-quality learning opportunities between school terms.”
 It can contribute to the loss of about two months of grade level skills over the summer and leads to extended classroom time reviewing the previous year’s material in the fall.

 Michigan State University Extension has identified several ways for children and youth to lessen summer learning loss: